earok/scorpion-editor-demos/README.md

+NEW: Check out the [wiki](https://github.com/earok/scorpion-editor-demos/wiki/).
+It's still a work in progress but contains deep dives on many aspects of Scorpion Engine.
+It's a good place to start if you're new to Scorpion or need more detail about certain topics such as optimizations and recycling.

 # Scorpion Editor 2024.2 and sample games

 The Scorpion Engine is the world's first game creation engine and IDE that supports multiple 68K platforms: